kmsmith137/ch_frb_l1/MANUAL.md

     The utility `bonsai-show-config` is useful for viewing the contents of a bonsai parameter file, including derived parameters such as the max DM of each tree.
 The utility `bonsai-time-dedisperser` is useful for estimating the CPU cost of dedispersion, given a bonsai config file.
+(These utilities are part of bonsai, not part of ch-frb-l1.)

   - The L1b config file.